tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 The settings and notations used in this report follow the Bulletproofs framework as in the Dalek notes [[7]], this includes the underlying field  $\mathbb{F}_p$, elliptic curve, elliptic curve group and generators  $G$  and  $H$.
-The details are left out in this report because they have been covered in other TLU reports.
+The details have been covered in other TLU reports, and therefore are left out in this report.
-Note that properties such as completeness, soundness or public coin, as well as the discrete log difficulty, are assumed here.
+Note that properties such as completeness, soundness or public coin, as well as he discrete log difficulty, are assumed here.

+Since the Ristretto implementation of the curve25519 is used in the Bulletproofs setting, unless otherwise stated, all vectors of size  $n$  will be referring to  $n$  32 bytes.